Jonah Chapter Four

 Now, God begins to give Jonah a lesson in how ridiculous it was for him to be angry.
 God caused this vine to grow and give him shade.
 Jonah was happy as it is easy to praise God when His will agrees with our own and adds to our physical comfort.
 But, we are called to praise God for what He does in the lives of others as well because we are all one body in Christ.

-But at dawn the next day God provided a worm, which chewed the vine so that it withered.
-When the sun rose, God provided a scorching east wind, and the sun blazed on Jonah's head so that he grew faint.
-He wanted to die, and said, 'It would be better for me to die than to live.'
+But at dawn the next day God prepared a worm, which attacked the castor-bean plant, so that it dried up.
+Then, when the sun rose, God prepared a scorching east wind; and the sun beat down on Yonah's head so hard that he grew faint and begged that he could die, saying, "I would be better off dead than alive."

 Now, we see the second part of the lesson for him.
 God removed the blessing of the vine and brought a trial through a scorching wind.
 Jonah got mad because he thought that he should have the vine.
 His agreement with God's will and plan ended pretty quickly and in fact we are told that he got mad enough that he wanted to die.
 The praise stopped when the blessing stopped and we are all probably guilty of that many times in our own lives.